Robert Soto

-Robert Soto is an American Indian pastor, religious leader, Tribal Council vice chairman, feather dancer, and activist of Lipan Apache descent.
-He is a member of the Lipan Apache Tribe (also known as the Lipan Apache Tribe of Texas) and serves as the tribal nation's Council vice chairman.
+Robert Soto is an American, religious leader, Tribal Council vice chairman, feather dancer, and activist who is a member of the Lipan Apache Tribe of Texas and serves as their council's vice chairman.
 He is best known for a series of successful legal challenges to oppose laws that have both restricted and criminalized eagle feather possession by Native Americans.
 The basis for his position is that possession of eagle feathers is an expression of Native American religious freedom.

 Personal life

-Robert Soto was born to Alfonso Soto and Anita Acosta Soto in McAllen, Texas, the oldest of nine children with 4 brothers and four sisters.
+Robert Soto was born to Alfonso Soto and Anita Acosta Soto in McAllen, Texas, the oldest of nine children with four brothers and four sisters.

-He and his wife have two grown children, Daniel Patrick Soto and Rachel Alene Soto, as well as three grandchildren.
+He and his wife have two children.

-Earning his B.A. in Biblical Education from Florida Bible College in Orlando, Florida, Soto went on to earn his Master of Divinity (M.Div.) and his Master of Arts in Christian School administration at Grace Theological Seminary in Winona Lake, Indiana.
+Earning his Bachelor of Arts in Biblical Education from Florida Bible College in Orlando, Florida, Soto went on to earn his Master of Divinity (M.Div.) and his Master of Arts in Christian School administration at Grace Theological Seminary in Winona Lake, Indiana.

 Career

-Robert Soto currently serves as pastor of McAllen Grace Brethren Church and the Native American New Life Center in McAllen, Texas.
+Soto serves as pastor of McAllen Grace Brethren Church and the Native American New Life Center in McAllen, Texas.

-He formerly served as pastor at Grace Brethren Church.
+He was pastor at Grace Brethren Church.
 His congregation asked him to create a ministry for Native Americans because associates would not agree to attend his church due to their belief it was a "White man's church".
 While here, he adapted some elements of Native American culture, such as Native praise songs, for the worship of Jesus Christ.
-However, parishioners misinterpreted this practice, along with Soto's participation in feather dancing, a staple of his culture as a Lipan Apache Native American.
+However, parishioners misinterpreted this practice, along with Soto's participation in feather dancing.
 Rumors began to circulate that Soto was a demon worshiper.
 Consequently, attendance decreased sharply, and Soto's ministry lost the building.

 In addition to McAllen Grace Brethren Church, Soto was also responsible for the founding of four American Indian congregations.
 Three of these congregations were in Texas, one was in Florida, as well as the Son Tree Native Path.
-This specific ministry boasts indigenous community membership in three countries—the United States, Canada, and Mexico.
+This ministry has indigenous community membership in three countries—the United States, Canada, and Mexico.

-Robert Soto has been dancing since he was eight years old.
-He has been feather dancing for over 40 years, Gourd Dancing for many years (and maintains active membership in the Gulf Coast Tia Piah Gourd Dance Society of Houston), Eagle Dancing, and Hoop Dancing for over 35 years.
+Soto has been dancing since he was eight years old.
+He has been feather dancing for over 40 years, Gourd Dancing for many years (and maintains membership in the Gulf Coast Tia Piah Gourd Dance Society of Houston), Eagle Dancing, and Hoop Dancing for over 35 years.
 He plays the Indian Love Flute.